RythenGlyth/EbookDownloader/README.md

 1. Clone or download the zip
 1. Download `unifont-15.0.01.ttf` from http://www.unifoundry.com/pub/unifont/unifont-15.0.01/font-builds/unifont-15.0.01.ttf and put it in the project root
-1. install `image magick` and put the magick executable in the project root or add it to your path environment variable
+1. install `image magick` and put the magick executable in the project root or add it to your path environment variable (required only for cornelsen "old method")
 1. install `ffmpeg` and put the ffmpeg executable in the project root or add it to your path environment variable
 1. run `npm install`
 1. run `npm start`